Calorie Information Labels on Beverages

-Consumers across America are seeing new calorie labels on the front of their favorite beverages, as America's leading non-alcoholic beverage companies bring the Clear on Calories initiative to stores.
-The beverage industry's voluntary commitment to make calories more visible and useful to consumers supports First Lady Michelle Obama's efforts to help families make informed choices as part of an active, healthy lifestyle.
+Consumers across America see new calorie labels on their favorite beverages as America's leading non-alcoholic beverage companies bring the Clear on Calories initiative to stores.
+The beverage industry's voluntary commitment to make calories more visible and valuable to consumers supports First Lady Michelle Obama's efforts to help families make informed choices as part of an active, healthy lifestyle.

 "The new labels put calorie information at the fingertips of consumers at every point of purchase so they can choose the beverage that is right for them and their families," Susan K. Neely, president and CEO of the American Beverage Association, said.
 "By putting the calories on the front of beverages, we're making it easier for consumers to make informed choices.
 It's one more way that America's beverage companies are doing their part to help people achieve a healthy weight by balancing their diet and physical activity."

-America's beverage companies are adding the new calorie labels to the front of every can, bottle and pack they produce - and displaying the total calories per container on all beverages 20 fluid ounces or smaller.
-The labels began appearing on some beverages last fall and are now in stores across the nation.
+America's beverage companies are adding the new calorie labels to the front of every can, bottle, and pack they produce - and displaying the total calories per container on all beverages 20 fluid ounces or smaller.
+The labels began appearing on some beverages last fall and are now in stores nationwide.
 The companies expect to have the calorie label on the front of all of their major brands and more than half their product volume by June of this year - and on all brands and packages by early 2012 as committed.

 This calorie labeling initiative is part of the industry's Clear on Calories commitment, announced last year in support of First Lady Michelle Obama's "Let's Move!" campaign to end childhood obesity in a generation.
 Mrs. Obama highlighted the initiative in announcing her campaign last February.